 Skip to content

-Dozzle support two configurations for authentication.
+Dozzle supports two configurations for authentication.
 In the first configuration, you bring your own authentication method by protecting Dozzle through a proxy.
 Dozzle can read appropriate headers out of the box.

-If you do not have an authentication solution then Dozzle has a simple file based user management solution.
-Authentication providers are setup using --auth-provider flag.
-In both of these configurations, Dozzle will try to save user settings to disk.
+If you do not have an authentication solution, then Dozzle has a simple file-based user management solution.
+Authentication providers are set up using the --auth-provider flag.
+In both configurations, Dozzle will try to save user settings to disk.
 This data is written to /data.

 Dozzle supports multi-user authentication by setting --auth-provider to simple.
 In this mode, Dozzle will try to read /data/users.yml.